dheerajrhegde/servicedesk_langgraph_tavily/README.md

 - **Real-time Help Search:** Provides detailed instructions and help based on user queries using Tavily.
 - **Interactive Chat Interface:** Offers a user-friendly chat interface to communicate with the service desk.

-## Cigna API Integration

-The application integrates with the Cigna API to authenticate users and access patient information, enhancing user-specific interactions.

 ## Tech Stack

 - **Streamlit**: For building the interactive web application.